maxcountryman/tower-sessions/README.md

 };
 use http::StatusCode;
 use serde::{Deserialize, Serialize};
+use time::Duration;
 use tower::ServiceBuilder;
-use tower_sessions::{time::Duration, MemoryStore, Session, SessionManagerLayer};
+use tower_sessions::{MemoryStore, Session, SessionManagerLayer};

 const COUNTER_KEY: &str = "counter";